As virus grips nation, advocates move to halt evictions

 But, it turns out, the vast majority of renters will not be covered by the protections.

-That’s because the Department of Housing and Urban Development’s plan only covers single-family homes with loans through the Federal Housing Administration.
-That applies to roughly 8 million homeowners, most of whom are not under foreclosure, according to HUD.
+That’s because the Department of Housing and Urban Development’s plan only covers single-family homes with loans through the Federal Housing Administration — roughly 8 million homeowners, most of whom are not under foreclosure, according to HUD.

 That compares to the roughly 43 million households who rented in 2019, according to the U.S. Census.
 Roughly half rent their home from an individual investor, while the other half rent from a business or multi-unit property owner.
 The ones renting from a business will not receive any protections, according to HUD’s proposal.

-While housing advocates praised the Trump administration package as an “important first step,” they said by excluding this economically vulnerable population, it does not go nearly far enough.
+While housing advocates praised the Trump administration package as an “important first step,” they said that by excluding renters, an often economically vulnerable population, it does not go nearly far enough.

 Susanna Blankley, coordinator of the Right to Counsel NYC Coalition, said she’s concerned for renters and others who won’t be covered by Trump’s moratorium.